Agents and Agentic AI

 Sometimes it is useful to invoke multiple agents in parallel, especially when they can work independently on the same input.
 This can be achieved by using a parallel workflow pattern, where multiple agents are invoked simultaneously, and their outputs are combined into a single result.

-For example, let's use a movie and food experts to generate a few plans for a lovely evening with a specific mood, combining a movie and a meal that matches that mood.
+For example, let's use movie and food experts to generate a few plans for a lovely evening with a specific mood, combining a movie and a meal that matches that mood.

 public interface FoodExpert {